 UHC Pharmacy - Curbside service is available to minimize risk to patients—prescriptions as well as over-the-counter items such as allergy medications, tissues, cough drops, cold relief medications, eye drops and solutions, and more.
-Please call ahead with any questions or needs: 706-542-9979. *Open Monday-Friday, 8am – 5pm.
+For those unable to get here, we’re offering shipping of prescriptions to your personal address. (*shipping charges for UPS delivery not included) Please call ahead with any questions or needs: 706-542-9979. *Open Monday-Friday, 8am – 5pm.
 In some instances, the pharmacy may be allowed to dispense more than a one-month supply.
 Please ask about this option if you are interested.

-Womens Clinic - please call us with any concerns, questions, or needs: 706-542-8691.
+UHC Womens Clinic - Telehealth appointments are available—please call us with any concerns, questions, or needs: 706-542-8691.
 There are many situations we can help with remotely.

 After hours nurse line*: If you are a patient of the University Health Center and wish to speak with a nurse for illness or injury advice, call 855-622-1909. *Please note* This after-hours advice service is available only when UHC is closed.
 Call your 706-542-1162 during regular clinic hours.

 To reduce the spread of respiratory illnesses, ALL patients arriving at the University Health Center with cough, sneezing, sore throat, fever, and respiratory issues will be masked to protect other patients as we evaluate the cause of their illness.
 All patients will be asked to provide a travel history to determine if they are at risk for the newly identified coronavirus.
 We are also mindful of the increased stress caused by the situation.